-An executive coach once asked a client what car he most wanted to own when his company was finally successful.
-The client responded that she had always fancied a Rolls Royce.
+An executive coach once asked a client what car he most wanted to own when their company was finally successful.
+The client responded that they had always fancied a Rolls Royce.

-The coach’s response was to suggest that she every night before she fell asleep she should spend five minutes visualising herself behind the wheel of that Rolls Royce.
+The coach’s response was to suggest that every night before they fell asleep they should spend five minutes visualising themself behind the wheel of that Rolls Royce.

-That way he assured her she would speed-up the development of her business and the delivery date of the car of her dreams.
+That way he assured them they would speed-up the development of their business and the delivery date of the car of their dreams.